didas72/Didas72/README.md

 - I'm a Computer Science student at Instituto Superior Tecnico - Taguspark.
 - I have been interested in programming since I was 11, when I started learning how to use scratch.
 Since then I have explored 3D modelling with Blender, game dev with Unity, had a wide variety of projects written in C# and recently have been programming mostly in C/C++.
-- 🌱 I'm currently learning Rust in my free time.
+- Currently working on a file system, written in C, for learning purposes.

 <!--
 **didas72/Didas72** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.